How to conduct an interview

-Open-ended question are designed to encourage a full, meaningful answer using the subject’s own knowledge and/or feelings.
+Open-ended questions are designed to encourage a full, meaningful answer using the subject’s own knowledge and/or feelings.
 They cannot be answered with a yes or no. Alternatively, closed-ended questions encourage short or single-word answers which isn’t what you are looking for.
 Open-ended questions also tend to be more objective and less leading than closed-ended questions.

 Open-ended questions typically begin with words such as “Why” and “How”, or phrases such as “Tell me about…”.
-Often they are not technically a question, but a statement which implicitly asks for a response.
+Often they are not technically a question, but a statement that implicitly asks for a response.

 Keep it simple and short.
 Just ask the question.

 You’re more likely to elicit a more genuine and forthcoming answer if you are personable and the interviewee wants to engage with you.

 Ask the interviewee ‘how would you like me to describe you’ or simply ask for their name and title.
 This is an informal agreement to use the job description given if needed and avoid printing long-winded or obscure job titles.